 Hi everyone, this week I am chatting to Ross Linnett from Recite Me.

 Ross has dyslexia and has developed an accessibility and language toolbar, that helps people to adapt websites to their needs.
-We have it integrated into our website, the Special Risks Bureau, and it is incredible.
+We have it integrated into our website, and it is incredible.

 I’m chatting to Ross about why he decided to develop this software and how important it is for businesses to think about these things.
 We talk about what it is like when you are dyslexic and how when you are faced with insurance documentation, you sometimes avoid getting the insurances so that you don’t have to deal with the paperwork.